fsoubelet/PyhDToolkit/examples/README.rst

             .. prompt:: python >>>

                 from matplotlib import pyplot as plt
-                from pyhdtoolkit.utils.defaults import PLOT_PARAMS
+                from pyhdtoolkit.plotting.styles.thesis import MEDIUM

-                plt.rcParams.update(PLOT_PARAMS)

-    .. tabbed:: Install and Load the Style

-        Do a one-time install of the style as an **.mplstyle** file to import in `~matplotlib`:
+                plt.rcParams.update(MEDIUM)
+                # plotting code here

+        Or, for a temporary update of the ``rcParams``:

             .. prompt:: python >>>

                 from matplotlib import pyplot as plt
+                from pyhdtoolkit.plotting.styles.thesis import MEDIUM

+                with plt.rc_context(MEDIUM):
+                    # Plotting code here

+    .. tabbed:: Install the Styles and Load One

+        Do a one-time install of the styles as **.mplstyle** files to use in `~matplotlib`:

+            .. prompt:: python >>>

+                from matplotlib import pyplot as plt
-                from pyhdtoolkit.utils import defaults
+                from pyhdtoolkit.plotting.styles import install_mpl_styles

-                defaults.install_mpl_style()  # only run this once
+                install_mpl_styles()  # only run this once
-                plt.style.use("phd")  # created file is 'phd.mplstyle'
+                plt.style.use("thesis-medium")  # loaded from created file 'thesis-medium.mplstyle'

     In both cases, re-updating the ``rcParams`` later on will always overwrite these settings.